Find a Part Now

 Pre World War II intermediate car manufacturers like Renault, Fiat, Opel, Lancia, Škoda, Riley, Praga, Peugeot, Hillman and Tatra made luxury cars but were forced to make economy cars and superminis post World War II.
 Following World War II, Germany rose to become an export powerhouse, building on success with the Mercedes-Benz brand, later joined by BMW, which acquired Rolls-Royce Motor Cars in 1998, as well as Volkswagen which much later controlled or acquired additional brands such as Audi, Porsche, Bentley, Lamborghini, and Bugatti brands.

 In the Soviet Union, the manufacturer ZiL (then called Zis) began producing representational limousines in the mid-1930s.
-In the early 1950s GAZ joined with the somewhat smaller "Chaika" model range.
+In the early 1950s, GAZ joined with the somewhat smaller "Chaika" model range.
+In 2018, Aurus Motors was established to produce luxury vehicles for the Russian market.

 North American manufacturers

-The luxury car phenomenon began at the start of the automobile industry when the wealthy frequently invested in the manufacture of such models to gain the social prestige associated thereby.
+The luxury car phenomenon began at the start of the automobile industry when the wealthy frequently invested in manufacturing such models to gain social prestige.
 Emphasis was also placed on custom-built coachwork.
 The 1920s and 1930s were the apogee of production of these very large luxury automobiles from many manufacturers.
-The significant North American manufacturers from 1910-1940 were Auburn, Buick, Cadillac, Chrysler, Continental, Cord, Daniels, DeSoto, Duesenberg, Franklin, Imperial, LaFayette, LaSalle, Lincoln, Marmon, Packard, Peerless, Pierce Arrow, Ruxton, Stearns-Knight, and Stutz.
+The significant North American manufacturers from 1910 until 1940 included Auburn, Buick, Cadillac, Chrysler, Continental, Cord, Daniels, DeSoto, Duesenberg, Franklin, Imperial, LaFayette, LaSalle, Lincoln, Marmon, Packard, Peerless, Pierce Arrow, Ruxton, Stearns-Knight, and Stutz.
 The Great Depression put many luxury car manufacturers out of business; others would hold on before going defunct during the postwar era.

 The personal luxury car emerged into mass popularity and affordability as an America-specific category of popularly-priced cars made from the 1950s by the four domestic manufacturers (GM, Ford, Chrysler, and AMC) that reached peak popularity in the 1970s.
 The cars were stylized, mass-produced two-door coupés or convertibles, relying on standard components.
 These distinctively styled cars were targeting the needs of individual customers, not an entire family.
 The longest running model lines were the 1958-1997 Ford Thunderbird, 1956-1998 Lincoln Mark Series, and the 1967-2002 Cadillac Eldorado.